clarkbab/robomouse/mice/README.md

 ### `A* Mouse`

-Uses the Tremaux algorithm to explore the maze, noting the nodes passed on the way.
+Uses the Trémaux algorithm to explore the maze, noting the nodes passed on the way.
 Once the planning run is finished, the mouse finds the shortest path from start to finish using the [`A* search algorithm`](https://en.wikipedia.org/wiki/A*_search_algorithm).
 It then completes the maze using this path.

 ## Results